nla-group/classix/README.md

 ##   Quick start

-Here is an example of CLASSIX clustering a synthetic dataset:
+Here is an example of clustering one of the demo dataset provided with CLASSIX:

 ```Python
 import classix